15 Best Iranian Movies to Learn Persian

 About Elly” is an enthralling and tense mystery movie about a young woman who disappears during a festive weekend outing at a coastal retreat.

-Three married couples with their children went to a coastal resort to spend a festive weekend.
-They also bought Ahmad (the brother of one wife) and Elly, a schoolteacher.
+Three married couples with their children visited a coastal resort for a festive weekend.
+They also bought Ahmad (the brother of one of their wives) and Elly, a schoolteacher.

-Sepideh, another wife, bought Elly, hoping she and Ahmad may link up.
-However, the film took a U-turn when, in an attempt to save one child from drowning, Elly disappears.
+Sepideh, another wife, bought Elly, hoping she and Ahmad might link up.
+However, the film takes a U-turn when Elly disappears while attempting to save a child from drowning.

 Was she drowned?
-Or there’s more to this than meets the eye?
+Or is there more to this than meets the eye?

 In this nail-biting thriller, you’ll stay fascinated until the end.
-The acting and story, everything is of the highest order.
+In the acting and story, everything is of the highest order.

 Farhadi won the Silver Bear for Best Director at the 59th Berlin International Film Festival.